chrisdickinson/neversaw.us/content/drafts/understanding-wasm-pt-2.md

 ---

+[^samsung]: [Tizen][tizen] was Samsung's html5-powered operating system, primarily intended for their TVs and projectors (though it [appeared elsewhere][samsung-fridge].)
+That's right: JavaScript made its way to the Potter's field of language platforms: cable set-top boxes.

+  Samsung also released a new JavaScript runtime in 2015, [JerryScript][jerry], intended for the internet of things.

+---

 [^dart]: Dart is still a going concern!
 Andy Wingo writes an excellent history of Dart [here][wingo-dart].
 Notably, Gilad Bracha and Lars Bak were involved in the development of the language!